jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 (3) Before making a decision under subsection (1), the responsible Minister— (a) must consult the relevant consent authority (to the extent that is possible in the circumstances); and (b) may consult such other persons as the responsible Minister considers are representative of the persons likely to be affected by the eradication attempt.
-(4) If an exemption is granted under subsection (1) or continued by regulations made under section 7D, Part 3 of the Resource Management Act 1991 does not apply to the action while the exemption continues.
+(4) If an exemption is granted under subsection (1) or continued by regulations made under section 7D, Part 2 of the Natural and Built Environment Act 2023 does not apply to the action while the exemption continues.
 (5) After the exemption ends,—
-  (a) the provisions of the Resource Management Act 1991 apply to the action and its adverse effects to the same extent as those provisions would have applied but for the exemption; and
+  (a) the provisions of the Natural and Built Environment Act 2023 apply to the action and its adverse effects to the same extent as those provisions would have applied but for the exemption; and
-  (b) the responsible Minister must remedy or mitigate the adverse effects to which the provisions of the Resource Management Act 1991 would have applied if not for the exemption.
+  (b) the responsible Minister must remedy or mitigate the adverse effects to which the provisions of the Natural and Built Environment Act 2023 would have applied if not for the exemption.
-(6) For the purposes of this section, consent authority has the same meaning as in section 2(1) of the Resource Management Act 1991.
+(6) For the purposes of this section, consent authority has the same meaning as in section 11 of the Natural and Built Environment Act 2023.

 ### 7B Relationship with Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012
 (1) The responsible Minister may exempt an action from the provisions of Part 2 of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012 if the action is taken in an attempt to eradicate or manage an organism under this Act and if—